20 Drawbacks to Living in an RV Full Time

 11. Staying Warm & Protecting RV Systems in Cold Weather

-Freezing temperatures are probably the most challenging type of extreme weather to deal with in an RV, since this type of weather can actually damage your RV in addition to being uncomfortable.
-It can help to buy an RV that's designed for four season use, but even then you'll need to take some extra precautions if you will spending time in places where the weather may drop into the single digits Fahrenheit or below.
+Freezing temperatures are probably the most challenging type of extreme weather to deal with in an RV, since this type of weather can damage your RV.
+It can help to buy an RV that's designed for four-season use.
+But even then you'll need to take some extra precautions if you will spend time in places where the weather may drop into the single digits Fahrenheit or below.

 12. Accessing Healthcare

 Finding an in-network physician while on the road can be a challenge for full time RVers, especially those with chronic conditions which require frequent or specialized care.
 You'll want to do your own research to find the best healthcare option for your needs, but the RVer Insurance Exchange is a good starting point for your research.